top of page

 program (2012-2017), 99 physicians a year traveled from US teaching

 hospitals to Rwanda to help with this goal.
-The success of the program is
+Its success is

 apparent in that 22 new training programs were established which graduated